Protecting Wildlife Habitat

 Olare Motorogi Conservancy: our contribution to the conservancy project:

+The income per hectare exceeds income from small-scale cultivation and is particularly high in Selenkay which is a semi-arid area.
 Our projects are able to generate a cash flow of US$1.5 Million per year directly into the local communities, increasing annually with no direct financial expense to them for the operating costs of the conservancies (infrastructure such as water-holes or roads and wages for wardens and rangers as well as other running costs).
 We have also provided employment opportunities to the Amboseli and Mara communities in our other camps in Ol Pejeta Conservancy and Nairobi National Park.

 Environmental